-The pregnancy rate is determined by adding live births, fetal deaths and abortions by age group, dividing the sum by the total number of all females in the age group
+The pregnancy rate is determined by adding live births, fetal deaths and abortions by age group, dividing the

-According to the National Center for Health Statistics, in 2014, a total of 249,078 babies were born to women aged 15-19 years, for a national birth rate of 24.2 per 1000.
+According to the U.S. Department of Health & Human Services, in 2016, there were 20.3 births for every 1,000 adolescent females ages 15-19, or 209,809 babies born to females in this age group.
 This is another historic low for U.S. teens.
 Although reasons for the declines are not clear, more teens may be delaying or reducing sexual activity, and more of the teens who are sexually active may be using birth control than in previous years.